Davle

 Davle is a market town in Prague-West District in the Central Bohemian Region of the Czech Republic.
 It has about 1,900 inhabitants.
+The market town is located at the confluence of the Vltava and Sázava rivers, in the Benešov Uplands.

+Davle existed already in the 10th century and its early history is connected with the Ostrov Monastery, which was located here until the 16th century.

 Administrative division

 Davle consists of three municipal parts (in brackets population according to the 2021 census):